-Four meetings were held in the year.
-During the year, the committee resolved to recommend to the Board the appointments of a non-executive director, an independent non-executive director, an acting chief executive officer, a vice chairman, the chief executive officer and an executive director.
-Also, the committee reviewed the structure, size and diversity of the Board and opined that the Board possesses a balance of skills, experience, expertise and diversity of perspectives appropriate to the requirements of the business of the Company.
+One meeting was held in the year.
+During the year, the committee reviewed the structure, size and diversity of the Board and opined that the Board possesses a balance of skills, experience, expertise and diversity of perspectives appropriate to the requirements of the business of the Company.